The best hotels in Zanzibar

 The dala-dala bus everywhere costs under $1.
 Prison Island from Stone Town costs $20-30 all in.
 Skip the 4x4 spice tour add-ons.
 Cook your own food at budget guesthouses when possible.
 A week in Zanzibar at $60-80 per day including accommodation, food, and one or two excursions is very achievable.

-Zanzibar's best neighborhoods
+Zanzibar's best hotel regions

 Zanzibar breaks into clear zones.
 Stone Town is history and atmosphere.
 Nungwi in the north has the best beach for year-round swimming.
 Paje on the east coast is the kitesurfing capital.
 The south and interior are quieter and cheaper.